yn15/yn15/README.md

-- 👋 Hi, I’m @yn15
-- 👀 I’m interested in ...jihyun
-- 🌱 I’m currently learning ...
+I’m currently learning Java, Android.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+How to reach me ehdwn15100@gmail.com

 <!---
 yn15/yn15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.